-The Friends is an independent registered charity, set up in 1931 to support the work of Birmingham Museum and Art Gallery.
+The Friends is an independent registered charity, set up in 1931 to support the work of Birmingham Museum and Art Gallery (BMAG).
 Over the years, this has extended to include nine museum sites that now make up the current Birmingham Museums Trust (BMT) – see more about BMT below.

 In 1931, we were set up by the then Keeper of the Gallery, SC Kaines-Smith, who wrote to the Treasurer of the City Council, Mr JR Johnson, on 31 January 1931: ‘I am hoping that we may get together about £1,000 or £1,500 by means of a very large number of small subscriptions, and I am proposing that these subscriptions should be made payable to you for the Friends of the Gallery Fund Account.’
 So within 6 months ‘the Friends’ was born.

 Now we are an organisation which has just under 1,000 members.

 We organise about 50 separate events annually including: One overseas trip (the inside of a week); One weekend away in the UK; Day trips out; Talks and lunch clubs in one of the Museums; Evening talks; our AGM; our Annual Lunch and our Annual Lecture.

 We aim to give £25,000 per year to BMT, and this money is used for a variety different purposes: capital funding; purchasing acquisitions; supporting conservation; and supporting contemporary artists through commissions.

 Over the years, the Friends have given over 2,000 objects to Birmingham Museums; do go and see them!

 Here are two striking acquisitions that represent our long history…